 Cocaine’s Place with Other Abused Drugs

 Cocaine is a widely trafficked drug.
-It’s dangerous in terms of addiction and health risks, comparable to opioids such as heroin and, in some cases, is as dangerous as fentanyl.
-It’s also a high-risk drug because it’s often combined with other substances, including other illegal drugs that can heighten its effect.
+It is dangerous in terms of addiction and health risks and in some cases is as dangerous as fentanyl.
+It is also a high-risk drug, because it is often combined with other substances, including other illegal drugs that can heighten its effect.
+Cocaine is dangerous when used alone, but when taken with other drugs, the danger is considerably heightened.

 A History of Cocaine Use

 Historically, coca, the plant from which cocaine comes, has been used as a stimulant.
-The Incas, who lived at high elevations in the Andes Mountains, used it as a way to speed up the heart rate and breathing and as a common part of religious ceremonies.
-Later, Spanish conquerors in the same regions would force locals to mine silver by feeding them coca leaves, exploiting their ability to work while feeding their addiction.
+The Incas, who lived at high elevations in the Andes Mountains, used it as a way to speed up their heart rate and breathing and as a common part of religious ceremonies.
+Subsequently, Spanish conquerors in the same regions forced locals to mine silver by feeding them coca leaves, exploiting their ability to work while feeding their addiction.

 Soon, it became evident that coca had a negative impact on society.
 Coca-Cola removed the ingredient in 1903, but people were already snorting it in 1905.
 Deaths from overdosing continued to climb and, in the 1970s, the drug was considered a fashion statement for professionals and those in Hollywood.
 Drug cartels continued to feed the drug into the United States long after it became illegal in 1922.